profweiliu/design-resilient-communities/report.md

 - Resilience priorities and strategies for each city
 - key similarities and differences in strategies across the two cities
 - Observed synergies (where strategies address multiple goals)
-- observed trade-offs or tensions (e.g., equity vs. infrastructure, short-term vs. long-term goals)
+- Observed trade-offs or tensions (e.g., equity vs. infrastructure, short-term vs. long-term goals)

 ### Format requirement